brmson/yodaqa/src/main/java/cz/brmlab/yodaqa/flow/asb/README.md

 N independent processes executing the pipeline, which means that if your pipeline loads multi-gigabyte linguistic models, it gets very memory-expensive.
-With StanfordNLP rnn parser + OpenNLP NER, I cannot fit 8 pipeline threads on my machine with 24GB RAM.
-Also, combining UIMA-AS with UIMAfit seems rather non-trivial without rewriting your whole pipeline building code; on the other hand, this package is meant to be used with UIMAfit.
+With StanfordNLP rnn parser + OpenNLP NER, I cannot fit 8 pipeline processes on my machine with 24GB RAM.
+Also, UIMA-AS is non-trivial to deploy due to its client-server architecture and combining UIMA-AS with UIMAfit seems rather non-trivial too without rewriting your whole pipeline building code;
+on the other hand, this package is meant to be used with UIMAfit.

 Usage